 Blitzing often requires 6 players to move toward the line of scrimmage and 5 players to cover the eligible offensive skill players.
 The defense can make no mistakes, as each player is man-to-man.

 This is the high-risk, high-reward portion of blitzing.
-The whole point of blitzing is to force the quarterback into making quick decisions.
+The whole point of blitzing is forcing the quarterback to make quick decisions.
 These quick decisions are often poor, as the quarterback will try to do almost anything to avoid taking a sack and losing yards.

-If the offensive line can effectively block the blitz, it puts a tremendous amount of stress on the players covering the 5 eligible receivers.
+If the offensive line can effectively block the blitz, throw a sight adjustment, or make pre snap adjustments, it stresses the players covering the 5 eligible receivers.
 The quick offensive players can run free without any safety help, resulting in an easy 6 points.

 To blitz in football, coaches will have 6 players moving toward the line and occupy all of the gaps.
-If one of the gaps is left open, a big play happens from a running perspective.
+A successful blitz has all the gaps covered by all of the blitzing defenders.
 See the example below for a visual reference.

-As mentioned, if one of these players blitz and doesn’t rush their assigned gaps, one of the gaps will be wide open, and the running back can usually run through it untouched.
+If one of these players blitz and doesn’t rush their assigned gaps, one will be wide open, and the running back can usually run through it untouched.
 Here is an example:

 Often a blitz can be mixed up with a simple pass rush.
 If the defense has a simple 4 man front, they will rush 4 defenders at the start of the play.
 If any more players are moving toward the line of scrimmage, this is known as blitzing.

 Any rush with 3 or 4 players moving toward the line of scrimmage is considered a simple pass rush.
-Teams will often identify as a blitz for any more players that move toward the offensive line.
+Teams often identify as a blitz for any more players moving toward the offensive line.

 This is often confused when a team with a 3 down front (3 men on the line of scrimmage) rushes another player at the snap.
 They’re only rushing 4 players, which most offenses consider a standard pass rush.

-The team who can get to the quarterback will rarely blitz, as their standard pass rush can disrupt the quarterback on any play.
+The team that can get to the quarterback will rarely blitz, as their standard pass rush can disrupt the quarterback on any play.

-Teams with a weak pass rush may need to blitz a bit more to affect the offense and quarterback.
+Teams with a weak pass rush may need to blitz more to affect the offense and quarterback.
 This is a common tactic among defensive coaches who have a weak pass rush.

 What Is A Fire Zone Blitz In Football?

-When a team blitzes, they will often send 6 players, meaning the other 5 remaining defensive players need to play man-to-man coverage against the offense’s 5 eligible receivers.
+When a team blitzes, they often send 6 players, meaning the other 5 remaining defensive players must play man-to-man coverage against the offense’s 5 eligible receivers.

 However, a fire zone blitz changes the dynamic of the blitz.
 The defensive will blitz 5 players toward scrimmage and have the other 6 players play zone coverage.